Loading...

 Lab 33: Environment Variables and Shell Configuration

-core troubleshooting services
+core troubleshooting shell

 Scenario